 - (1) A regulatory adjustment is required to be made to the Bank's Common Equity Tier 1 capital in respect of intangible assets, as set out in CRDIV.
-For accounting purposes, computer software is treated as an intangible asset and is deducted from capital under the regulatory rules. - (2) This represents the investment in Hodge Life, which is excluded from the regulatory capital of the Bank.
+For accounting purposes, computer software is treated as an intangible asset and is deducted from capital under the regulatory rules. - (2) A regulatory adjustment is required to be made to the Bank's Common Equity Tier 1 capital in respect of the Prudent Valuation Adjustment. - (3) This represents the investment in Hodge Life Assurance Company Limited, a wholly owned subsidiary of Julian Hodge Bank Limited, which is excluded from the regulatory capital of the Bank. - (4) This represents the collective provision which is eligible to be added back as Tier 2 capital.